 Our whole-body approach to cancer includes a variety of therapies, such as nutrition and lifestyle counseling, dietary modifications, supplementation, intravenous vitamin C and other substances, oxidative therapies, immunotherapy, detoxification, lifestyle modifications and exercise therapy, spirituality and mind-body techniques, including stress management and meditation, all with the goal of strengthening the immune system and restoring normal cellular function.

-Our treatments are also focused on reducing inflammation, enhancing cellular immune response, improving mitochondrial function, reducing risks of blood clots and inactivating cancer stem cells or cancer initiating cells, that are likely to cause recurrences and metastasis of the disease and are often far more harmful than the actual tumor cells.
+These cancer stem cells or cancer initiating cells, are likely to cause recurrences and metastasis of the disease and are often far more harmful than the actual tumor cells.
 We strive to change the microenvironment and behavior of the cancer cells by reducing the fuel for these cells and, at the same time, leaving healthy cells alone.

 The types of cancers that we’ve developed treatment protocols for include breast, colon, lung, bladder, endometrial, prostate, esophageal, pancreatic, thyroid, head and neck tumors, as well as leukemia, melanoma, multiple myeloma and Hodgkin’s lymphoma.